berthelemy/competencies.cabi.org/_pages/about.md

 title: About
 permalink: about/
 ---
-A skills framework gives a solid foundation on which to build:
+This skills framework gives a solid foundation on which to build:

 - training needs analysis
 - certifications